If you do not have access to a computer, you may purchase court forms at any Manitoba Court Centre.

 Once you are at this Internet site, click on " Enter Manitoba Laws" to find specific information.

-The Law Fees and Probate Charge Regulation regulate all court fees.
+The Court Services Fees Regulation regulates all court fees.

-You must attend to the Court of Queen's Bench Centre in Manitoba in which your court file is located.
-Court staff can photocopy you the order for a minimum charge of $2.50. ($1.00 for the 1st page and then .50 cents for each additional page).
-Some court offices in Winnipeg have coin-operated photocopiers for your use.
+You must attend to the Court of King's Bench Centre in Manitoba in which your court file is located.
+Court staff can photocopy the order for a fee.
+The Winnipeg Centre court office located at 408 York Avenue has a coin-operated photocopier for your use.

 Yes, court staff can complete a search by using your full name.